Police: Suspect in I-85 shootings had 2,000 rounds of ammo

 Harris said a dozen local, state and federal agencies aided in the investigation.
 Deputies in western Georgia’s Troup County said they identified the suspect vehicle using a traffic camera, allowing information about the car to be broadcast around the region.
 A deputy in Chambers County, Alabama, then spotted the car and arrested Brown, who was handed over to Auburn police.

-Police released images of a table filled with what appeared to be three handguns, at least seven long guns with scopes, clips and boxes of ammunition that they said were recovered from the car.
+Police released images of a table covered with what appeared to be three handguns, at least seven long guns with scopes, clips and boxes of ammunition they said were recovered from the car.

 “Because of the alarming amount of weaponry recovered, combined with the actions of the suspect, there can be little doubt that the immediate collaborative efforts of all the agencies involved ended an act of danger to the public that spanned multiple communities and into multiple states,” Harris said.